madhu0505096/tsb/CIE DATA ANALYST ASSESSMENT.md

 ## Name:  Madhu Prasath Srinivasan

-The following queries have been written in postgresql.
-I used db fiddle to create table, insert given data and to execute the SQL .
+The following queries have been written in postgresql (version 13).
+I used db !fiddle[https://www.db-fiddle.com/] to create table, insert given data and to execute the SQL .

 ___1. Find the ID of any Conditions which grant a right to a Tracker.
 (For clarity, this includes Initial Discount Tracker conditions.)
 The table “Contractual_Condition” has the condition id and the details pertaining to a tracker.